khesualdo/Elevator-Scheduling-Simulator/README.md

     * Implemented Static Zoning, zones are assigned permanently

 * Three-Passage
-    * Estimates the costs that would result from assigning the new call to the elevator
+    * Estimates the costs that would result from assigning a new call to the elevator
     * The call is assigned to the elevator with the lowest costs
-    * In case every elevator already reached 80% load (number of calls > 80% elevator capacity), calls will not get assigned until at least one elevator falls below this mark
+    * In case every elevator already reached 80% load (number of calls > 80% elevator's capacity), calls will not get assigned until at least one elevator falls below this mark

 ## Threads